 What time does nightlife start in La Linea?

-Nightlife in La Linea follows the Spanish schedule.
-Pre-dinner drinks start around 8 to 9pm, dinner from 9 to 11pm, and bars and late spots pick up from midnight onwards.
+La Linea follows the Spanish schedule.
+Pre-dinner drinks start around 8 to 9pm, dinner runs from 9 to 11pm, and bars and late spots pick up from midnight onwards on weekends.

 Is La Linea safe at night?

 The main nightlife areas in the centre and along the beach are generally safe.
-Stick to populated, well-lit areas and take normal precautions as you would in any Spanish town.
+Stick to populated, well-lit areas and take the same precautions you would in any Spanish town at night.

 Is La Linea cheaper than Gibraltar for a night out?